praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 ## Core extension condition types

 This section describes the condition types available in the Core extension.
+These condition types can be used with either the regular or exception logic type.

 ### Data